 Leading Education: Forming Leaders of Change

-As part of its Custom Programs partnerships, LALP is collaborating with the Varkey Foundation (Argentina) and Leading Education for the first time to offer a program to young leaders between the ages of 20 and 35 dedicated to enacting changes in educational systems.
-This program combines theoretical training in fundamental disciplines of the educational sector with methodological tools to enable change through intervention in different work environments.
+As part of its Custom Programs offerings, LALP collaborated with the Varkey Foundation (Argentina) and Leading Education for the first time to offer a program to young leaders between the ages of 20 and 35 dedicated to enacting changes in educational systems.
+This program combined theoretical training in fundamental disciplines of the educational sector with methodological tools to enable change through intervention in different work environments.

-This four-month program offers training guided by a selection of international professionals with distinguished experience in the educational sector.
-Among these seasoned professionals is Ricardo Ernst, director of LALP, who will be participating as a guest lecturer in the first edition of this program as part of LALP's Custom Programs.
-A training itinerary is proposed that covers the main characteristics of Latin American educational systems through a combination of expository classes, moments of exchange between students and protagonists, and challenges related to the tasks that students will have to carry out.
+This first four-month program offered specialized leadership in education training guided by a selection of international professionals with distinguished experience in the educational sector.
+Among these seasoned professionals was Ricardo Ernst, executive director of LALP and Georgetown University professor, who participated as a guest lecturer in the first edition of this program, which is part of LALP's Custom Program Offerings.
+The curriculum dwelled into the main characteristics of Latin American educational systems through a combination of expository classes, moments of exchange between students and protagonists, and challenges related to the tasks that students will have to carry out.

-In addition to learning about leadership and effective policies in education, participants in the program will have the opportunity to join a network made up of 200 other participants from over 15 different Latin American countries.
+In addition to learning about leadership and effective policies in education, participants in the program had the opportunity to join a network made up of 200 other participants from over 15 different Latin American countries.

-Leading Education invites students to be part of a network with influence on the region's educational agenda and become leaders of change who, by getting involved today, can transform what awaits tomorrow.
+Leading Education welcomed students to be part of a network with influence on the region's educational agenda and become leaders of change who, by getting involved today, can transform what awaits tomorrow.

-The program will run synchronously, every two weeks, on Wednesdays at 6:00 p.m.
+The program was held from April through July 2021, synchronously, every two weeks, on Wednesdays at 6:00 p.m.
 ARG / 4:00 p.m.
 MEX and Saturdays at 10:00 a.m.
 ARG / 8:00 a.m.
 MEX.
-This training is complemented with meetings as well as individual and group projects conducted asynchronously throughout the week.
+This training was complemented with meetings as well as individual and group projects conducted asynchronously throughout the week.

-To learn more about Leading Education and sign up for its program, visit www.leadingedu.org.
+To learn more about Leading Education, visit www.leadingedu.org.